Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 Finally, cutting clients' costs is a core commitment, because lower costs increase returns and improve outcomes.

-If you have a portfolio and you would like to find out if we can cut your costs, the simplest way is to request a free X-Ray Review™ of your current portfolio, and we'll demonstrate how we can reduce your costs, and what that will mean for you.
+If you have a portfolio and you would like to find out if we can cut your costs, the simplest way is to request a X-Ray Review™ of your current portfolio, and we'll demonstrate how we can reduce your costs, and what that will mean for you.

 We have two main offices – in London and Dubai – and we also hold licences or have representatives in 36 other countries.